History of the Jews in Morocco: World War II

 In 1940, Résident Général Charles Noguès implemented antisemitic decrees coming from Nazi-controlled Vichy government issued excluding Jews from public functions.
 Sultan Mohammed V reportedly refused to sign off on "Vichy's plan to ghettoize and deport Morocco's quarter of a million Jews to the killing factories of Europe," and, in an act of defiance, insisted on inviting all the rabbis of Morocco to the 1941 throne celebrations.
 However, the French government did impose some antisemitic laws against the sultan's will.
 Leon Sultan, of the Moroccan Communist Party, for example, was disbarred.

 The racist laws had a negative effect on Moroccan Jews and put them in an uncomfortable position "between an indifferent Muslim majority and an anti-Semitic settler class."
 Some 7,700 Jews tried to flee to America or Israel, but were detained, and some were sent to Moroccan labour camps.
-The 1942 landings in Operation Torch created hope that the Vichy laws would cease, but Noguès persuaded the Allies to allow them to continue.
+The 1942 American landings in Operation Torch created hope that the Vichy laws would cease, but Noguès persuaded the Allies to allow them to continue.

+With the American invasion and presence in Morocco, American Jewish organizations established themselves in Morocco, including the Joint Distribution Committee (JDC), Ozar Hatorah, and the Chabad-Lubavitch group, which opened religious schools in Morocco.
+Other major external Jewish and Zionist philanthropic organizations, including Œuvre de secours aux enfants (OSE), ORT, and others, implemented a massive aid program for children in the areas of nutrition, health, and education.
+A large majority of children benefited from this policy, infant mortality decreased, epidemics such as ringworm, trachoma, and tuberculosis declined dramatically, and a large number of children were enrolled in school.
+Small structures created by private initiatives, especially by the Zionist advocate Samuel-Daniel Levy and financially supported by the international organizations, have included Talmud Torah, Lubavitcher, Ozar Hatorah, Em Habanim, La Maternelle, Casablanca Children's Soup Kitchen, which have contributed to the effort.

 The Dahir of 1918 was replaced by the Dahir of 1945, which democratized the internal political process of the Jewish communities.
 It called for yearly meetings of the leaders of the country's Jewish communities to discuss their common issues, and the Conseil des Communautés Israélites du Maroc was the organ through which those discussions took place.

-In 1948, approximately 265,000 Jews lived in Morocco.
+1948 Palestine War and the establishment of the State of Israel

+After the 1948 Palestine War, approximately 250,000 Jews lived in Morocco.
+Some of the 40,000 Moroccan Jews who had migrated to Israel following its independence faced racism, and 2,000 of them returned to Morocco.